TheK0tYaRa/sm-m215f-twrp-tree/README.md

-## Recovery Device Tree for the Samsung Galaxy M30s
+## Recovery Device Tree for the Samsung Galaxy M30s mangled to theoretically work on M21

 ## How-to compile it: